chrispope12391/Belly-Button-Biodiversity/README.md

 ## Summary
 The objective of this project was to create 4 visual representations of the Belly Button Biodiversity dataset.
 The visuals would be populated by the dataset and everytime a new Test Subject Id No. was choosen (via dropdown selection) the visuals would change and be populated by the data associated with the specified Id No.

+### Horizontal Bar Char
-1. Using the D3 library, the first visual to create would be a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+Using the D3 library, the first visual to create would be a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
 The horizontal bar chart was built using the following values:

-    *sample_values as the values for the bar chart
+    * sample_values as the values for the bar chart

     * otu_ids as the labels for the bar chart

-    *otu_labels as the hovertext for the chart
+    * otu_labels as the hovertext for the chart